12 ways to make your computer look and sound better

 Again, open settings by hitting the cog icon on the Start menu.
 Then choose Personalization and Colors.
 Want to base your new color scheme on your wallpaper?
 Tick the box marked Automatically pick an accent color from my background.
 Otherwise, choose a color from the palette.
 Any changes you make will appear immediately, so you can look at the effect and adjust it as needed.

-Underneath the color picker, you’ll see options that let you add a custom color of your own, set how extensively an accent color is used, or turn transparency effects on and off.
+In addition to the color picker, you’ll see options that let you add a custom color of your own, set how extensively an accent color is used, or turn transparency effects on and off.

 3. Turn off visual effects